The 10 Hardest Mountains to Climb in the World

 Trail type: Winding and long alpine trails, steep and snowy slopes

 The Nanda Devi is located in northern India at an altitude of 7,817 meters above sea level.
-It’s considered one of the hardest mountains to climb because it sits at the border between India and Nepal, making it hard to access both countries.
+It’s considered one of the hardest mountains to climb due to its challenging terrain, remarkable height, and remote location.
+The Nanda Devi sits in the border between India and Nepal, making it hard to reach from both countries.
 In addition, there are only two routes to reach the top: the northwest face or the south face.
-Both require climbing skills, so learn everything you need before starting this adventure!
-If you want to climb it, make sure you start early enough because the weather conditions can change very quickly – too cold in winter and too hot in summer.
-The expedition usually takes two months!

 Kanchenjunga (South Face), Nepal/India/China